LaboratoryOpticsBiosciences/FLUTE/README.md

 ### Prerequisites

-Data must be saved as a tiff-stack, where each page of the stack represents a bin in the measurement of the fluorescence decay.
+Data must be saved as a tiff-stack, where each image of the stack represents a temporal bin of the fluoresvence decay measurement.
 Example data is avilable in the supplemental data of the release publication.

 <p align="right">(<a href="#top">back to top</a>)</p>